 Assigning Spatio-temporal Variation

-The simulation testing component of this study required generation of datasets that comprised variation in fish size-at-age across space and/or time.
+The simulation testing component required generation of datasets that comprised variation in fish size-at-age across space and/or time.
 We used the strength of the fishing mortality vector (Equation 8) as a proxy for temporal changes in observed size-at-age.
 All simulated datasets only underwent fishing mortality for years 50 to 100.
 A simulation with a single temporal “breakpoint” would be assigned any two of “low”, “medium” or “high” fishing mortality levels for each of 25 years.
 These levels correspond to μF of 0.1, 0.2 or 0.3, respectively, which defines the bounds of the uniform distribution from which a vector of length 25 is sampled.
 Figure 1 displays several sampled F vectors for scenarios with temporal breaks in fishing intensity.

-To obtain spatial variation in length-at-age, we executed simulations using one of two growth “regimes” (see Table 1).
+To obtain spatial variation in length-at-age, we conducted simulations using one of two growth “regimes” (see Table 1).
 The “latitude” column of a given length and age dataset was assigned based on this regime and dependent on the degree of spatial mixing in the desired data frame.
 For example, a scenario with a sharp break at 25 degrees latitude would be comprised of two growth regimes, with fish generated under Regime 1 randomly assigned coordinates between 0 and 25 degrees, and Regime 2 randomly assigned coordinates between 25 and 50 degrees.
 Spatially mixed scenarios would contain overlap in the degree ranges assigned to Regimes 1 and 2.